 Price action is simply how the price will react at certain levels of resistance or support.
+It is the action of the price of a currency pair (or other instrument).
 This technical analysis approach will help you learn things from the price history.
 You'll learn how to identify the swing high/swing low, trend lines, and past support or resistance areas.

-Now, this could be the price testing a support or resistance area.
+Now, this could be the price testing a support or resistance level.
 It could even be when the price movement creates a swing high or swing low.